voxel51/fiftyone/docs/source/integrations/cvat.rst

    method on your dataset to merge the annotations from CVAT back into your FiftyOne dataset

+7) If desired, delete the CVAT tasks and delete the record of the annotation run (not the labels) from your FiftyOne dataset

 The example below demonstrates this workflow:

 .. code-block:: python